-After a hugely challenging 2022, the outlook for the The key symbolic policy change in 2022 was the Inflation global economy in 2023 is still highly uncertain.
-Many Reduction Act from the USA.
-This sets that country on the regions of the world will likely enter into recession this path towards global leadership in the energy transition and year.
-Disruptions to global supply chains from the lingering provides a benchmark for the other regional blocks.
-With effects of the pandemic, as well as the war in Ukraine, have positive responses from Europe and China, the potential has severely dented consumer and business confidence. never been greater.
+After a hugely challenging 2022, the outlook for the global economy in 2023 is still highly uncertain.
+Many regions of the world will likely enter into recession this year.
+Disruptions to global supply chains from the lingering effects of the pandemic, as well as the war in Ukraine, have severely dented consumer and business confidence.